Imperial-Brew/rfq-sender/README.md

 - `ENABLE_CUI_PROTECTION`: Whether to enable CUI protection (true/false)
 - `CUI_WARNING_TEXT`: Warning text to include in emails with CUI data

+## Box Integration

+The RFQ Sender System uses Box for secure file sharing, allowing you to upload attachments to Box and include share links in emails instead of attaching files directly.
+This is especially useful for large files or when dealing with sensitive information.

+### Box Configuration

+Box integration uses JWT authentication for secure server-to-server communication.
+To set up Box integration:

+1. Create a Box developer account and create a Custom App with "Server Authentication (with JWT)" access type
+2. Download the JSON configuration file with your credentials
+3. Save the configuration file as `scripts/0__config.json`

+The configuration file should include:
+- Client ID and Client Secret
+- Public Key ID and Private Key
+- Enterprise ID

+No environment variables are needed for Box integration as all credentials are stored in the `0__config.json` file.

 ## Usage

 Basic usage: